yogabelly/yogabelly/_drafts/draft-article.md

 title: Some title goes here...
 # Who wrote it?
 Aaron / Will / etc.
 author: Aaron

-# Remember to name the file as follows: YYYY-MM-DD-some-title-goes-here.md
+# Remember to name the file as follows: YYYY-MM-DD-some-title-goes-here.md.
+This
+# is what defines the URL that the post will be visible at.

 # The following text is formatted in Markdown.
 Read about the syntax here:
 # https://help.github.com/articles/basic-writing-and-formatting-syntax/